Rare (company): Games

 Rare has developed a number of video games since its founding, with sales nearing 90 million copies by 2002.
 The company is best known for its platform games, which include the Donkey Kong Country, Banjo-Kazooie, and Conker series, and for its Nintendo 64 first-person shooters GoldenEye 007 and Perfect Dark.
 Rare does not adhere to a few specific video-game genres.
 They have also developed action-adventure games, including Star Fox Adventures and Kameo: Elements of Power; fighting games, such as the Killer Instinct series; racing games, such as R.C.
 Pro-Am and Diddy Kong Racing, and beat 'em up-shoot 'em up games such as Battletoads and Captain Skyhawk.
-Since Rare has usually been associated with a video-game console manufacturer (such as Nintendo and Microsoft), most of their games have been developed as exclusives for a particular platform.
-In 2018, Rare released Sea of Thieves, a pirate-themed open world sandbox game for Xbox One and Windows 10.
-At Microsoft's X019 event, a fantasy action-adventure title called Everwild was announced.
+Rare's most recent release is Sea of Thieves (2018), a pirate-themed open world sandbox game for Xbox One and Windows 10; the title continues to be supported as a live service game and has since been ported to Xbox Series X and Series S and PlayStation 5.
+The studio also assisted on the development of Battletoads (2020).